CA-Application-Performance-Management/ReactNativeAxaMobileSdk/README.md

 <details><summary>Use this API to set the customer ID for this session.</summary>

 Parameters:
-- customerID is a string containing the customer Id
+- customerId is a string containing the customer ID
 - callback is a function which expects an (SDKError value)

-If an empty string is passed, the customer id is reset.
+If an empty string is passed, the customer ID is reset.
 An SDKError value is returned.

 ```
 var customerId = "New Customer"